tambien/Metro.js/README.md

 Metro.js uses oMSG.js to create a metronome for Web Audio.

 Features:
-- up to 32nd duplets and tuplets.
+- Count up to 32nd triplets
-- Any tempo, and time signature.
+- Any tempo and time signature.
-- Callbacks always happen before the beat
+- Callbacks always happen before the beat and have the exact timetag of the beat

 Metro.js has one dependecy: oMSG.js (a small library for audio-rate scheduling).

 https://github.com/tambien/oMSG.js

+# Basic Usage

 Use the 'start' method to start ticking with optional arguments
 ```javascript